algorandfoundation/algokit-utils-py/docs/source/capabilities/app-client.md

 This is possible via two methods on the app factory:

-- `factory.get_app_client_by_id(params)` - Returns a new `AppClient` client for an app instance of the given ID.
+- `factory.get_app_client_by_id` - Returns a new `AppClient` client for an app instance of the given ID.
 Automatically populates app_name, default_sender and source maps from the factory if not specified in the params.
-- `factory.get_app_client_by_creator_and_name(params)` - Returns a new `AppClient` client, resolving the app by creator address and name using AlgoKit app deployment semantics (i.e. looking for the app creation transaction note).
+- `factory.get_app_client_by_creator_and_name` - Returns a new `AppClient` client, resolving the app by creator address and name using AlgoKit app deployment semantics (i.e. looking for the app creation transaction note).
 Automatically populates app_name, default_sender and source maps from the factory if not specified in the params.

 ```python
 # Get clients by ID